Mountain View Corridor

 The Mountain View Corridor is a freeway under construction in northern Utah that will run along the western periphery of Salt Lake County and south into northwest Utah County.
 Except for the last several miles on its southern end the Mountain View Corridor is numerically designated as State Route 85 (SR-85) in the Utah state highway system.
-The entire Mountain View Corridor will be maintained by the Utah Department of Transportation (UDOT).
+The entire Mountain View Corridor is maintained by the Utah Department of Transportation (UDOT).

 Route description

-Mountain View Corridor is an arterial road with a distance of one to two miles parallel on the west to Bangerter Highway (SR-154), built to meet the demand of the growing cities in Salt Lake County.
-It starts at SR-73 in Saratoga Springs and runs north to a junction with a spur of the roadway that runs east to Interstate 15 in Lehi.
-The spur, designated as 2100 North, also carries the SR-85 designation.
+Mountain View Corridor is an arterial road that runs roughly parallel to Bangerter Highway (SR-154) one to four miles to the west, built to meet the demand of the growing cities in western Salt Lake and Utah counties.

-From the junction at 2100 North, the Mountain View Corridor will continue north through Camp Williams into Salt Lake County, running west of Redwood Road (SR-68).
-Just north of Camp Williams it will curve northwest until it reaches Porter Rockwell Boulevard in Bluffdale.
-Porter Rockwell Boulevard is a non-freeway spur of the Mountain View Corridor that runs east to connect with Redwood Road (SR-68) at about 16000 South.
-It currently serves as the initial access to the southern end of the Mountain View Corridor until portions south of this point are completed.
+Mountain View Corridor is currently split into two segments.
+The southern segment starts at SR-73 in Saratoga Springs and runs north before curving east to a junction with Redwood Road, at which point the segment ends and the road continues east as 2100 North (SR-194).

+Currently, drivers wishing to continue north on Mountain View must take Redwood Road north to Porter Rockwell Boulevard, which connects to the northern segment.
+UDOT is currently building a connection between the two segments, and it is expected to be completed in 2026.
+The connection will be a controlled-access highway.

-From Porter Rockwell Boulevard it continues northwest to 13400 South at about 4800 West in Riverton and then continues north again to 12600 South.
+The northern segment starts at Porter Rockwell Boulevard, where it travels northwest to 13400 South at about 4800 West in Riverton and then continues north again to 12600 South.
 From 12600 South it curves northwest again, crossing Daybreak Parkway (at about 11700 South) in Daybreak—a neighborhood of South Jordan—to the Old Bingham Highway (at about 10200 South) in West Jordan, and then curves slightly back to the northeast until it reaches 9000 South just west of 5600 West.

 From 9000 South it heads north, crossing over 8200 South, until 7800 South where it curves northwest to 7000 South at about 6400 West.
 From 7000 South it proceeds north, crossing 6200 South, to 5400 South (SR-173).
 From 5400 South it curves northeast again until it reaches 4100 South in West Valley City at about 5700 West and heads north again, crossing 3500 South (SR-171), to a junction with SR-201.

-From SR-201 it continues north to California Avenue in Salt Lake City.
-From California Avenue it will finally curve northwest once again before ending at a junction with Interstate 80 at about 6100 West in Salt Lake City (a few miles west of the Salt Lake City International Airport).
+From SR-201 it continues north and ends at California Avenue in Salt Lake City.
+Future development plans will have it continue past California Avenue and curve northwest once again before ending at a junction with Interstate 80 at about 6100 West in Salt Lake City (a few miles west of the Salt Lake City International Airport).